Horsepower Calculator guide

 The formula in plain language

 In plain language: The calculator converts the starting unit to watts, then divides by 745.6999 for mechanical horsepower or 735.4988 for metric horsepower.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+The examples on the page are there so you can compare your inputs with a filled-out example before copying the answer.

-If that sounds abstract, use the example cards on the calculator page.
-They show a complete set of inputs and the kind of answer you should expect.
+The example cards on the calculator page show a complete set of inputs and the kind of answer you should expect.

 How to read the answer

-Read the headline result first.
-Then look at the smaller supporting lines because they explain the parts behind the answer, such as totals, units, ranges, or formula steps.
+Read the main result first.
+Then check the smaller lines for the totals, units, ranges, counts, or formula steps behind it.

 • Mechanical horsepower is the main answer when comparing U.S. horsepower labels.